 F. de Saussure was a famous pioneer of modern linguistics, whose full importance was only understood after his death.
 In IE linguistics he was the first to propose the idea of laryngal vowels, which he called “sonant coefficients” (1879, even before his dr. dissertation).
 After studies at Leipzig he was the first to present Neogrammarian ideas in Paris.
 His most important students there were Duvau, Grammont and Meillet.
 After the early period published very little, mostly when feeling duty e.g. in festschrifts.
 The famous Cours was published by his studentsSechehaye and —> Bally from their lecture notes.
 These lectures he held three times, first in 1907.

 Publications: “Essai d’une distinction des différents a indo-européens”, MSL 3:5, 1878, 359-370; “Un point de la phonétique des consonnes en indo-européen”, MSL 6, 1887, 246-257; a few further articles in MSL, etc.

 – Mémoire sur le système primitif des voyelles dans les langues indoeuropéennes.
 303 p.
 Lp.
-1879; a few articles.
+1879.